openfisca/openfisca-doc/source/contribute/guidelines.md

 ### Opening a Pull Request

+> Note: It is the intention to generally rename `master` branches across OpenFisca to `main` in accordance with industry practice.

-- All code contributions are submitted via a Pull Request towards `main`.
-The `main` branches are thus [protected](https://help.github.com/articles/about-protected-branches/).
+- All code contributions are submitted via a Pull Request towards `master`.
+The `master` branches are thus [protected](https://help.github.com/articles/about-protected-branches/).
 - Opening a Pull Request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.
 - If the Pull Request depends on another opened Pull Request on another repository (like Core or some country model), the requirements should be updated in the dependent project via its `pyproject.toml` (or `setup.py` for older codebases).